 The Code of Virginia defines a dangerous dog as a canine that has bitten, attacked, inflicted a serious injury on, or killed a companion animal that is a dog or cat, or the canine has bitten, attacked or inflicted injury on a person.
 If a canine bites another cat or dog on the canine’s owner’s property, the canine is not considered a dangerous dog.

 Notably, Virginia law does NOT classify a dog as dangerous based solely on its breed.

-Once a court declares a dog to be dangerous, its owner has 45 days to register the dog and pay a $150 fee.
+Once a court declares a dog to be dangerous, its owner has 30 days to register the dog and pay a $150 fee and an $85 annual renewal fee.
 After that, the dog must wear a tag identifying it as dangerous.
 The dog must remain indoors or be securely enclosed to prevent escape or direct contact with people and other animals.
-When off the owner’s property, the dangerous dog must be secured with a leash and muzzle.
+When the dog is not indoors, not in a secure enclosure, or off the owner’s property, the dangerous dog must be secured with a leash and muzzle.

-But a dog bite case can still be pursued even if the dog wasn’t previously classified dangerous, as explained above.
-The owner could also could have been warned in other ways that his dog could be dangerous.
+But a dog bite case can still be pursued even if the dog wasn’t previously classified as dangerous, as explained above.
+The owner could also have been warned in other ways that his dog was dangerous.

 What do you need to know about dog attacks?

 - Most bites happen close to home.
 Statistically, you or your family are likely to be attacked near your house or in your neighborhood.
 Most victims are somewhat familiar with the dog that attacked them.

 - Most injuries are covered by homeowner’s insurance.
 Serious dog-related injuries can cause big medical bills.
 The good news?
 The dog owner’s insurance policy typically covers these costs.

 Filing a dog bite claim

 When it comes to filing a claim against the owner of the dog who attacked you, your child, or your loved one, you are most likely to be successful if you understand a few key factors and gather some pieces of evidence.